 There are differences between what a French press produces and what a pour-over coffee maker produces, largely because of the constant replenishing of water on a manual drip.
 Adding new heated liquid every few seconds tends to extract more from the grounds than a French press, and it keeps the water at the right (hot) temperature for longer.

 Where Were We?

 Coffee is not unlike a human being in its uniqueness.
 Automatic coffee machines, single-serves, anything that requires the simple push of one button to work, treats all of your grounds exactly the same — no matter whether they’re artisan or special or a total snowflake of a bean.

 While this is probably fine if you’re just scooping out some pre-ground stuff from a Folgers container, it just won’t really highlight the notes and nuances of fancier roasts.
 Methods like French press and pour over allow for much more individualization, and they’re much better at bringing out the subtler flavors of your morning brew.

-If you’re sighing and asking, “Gee, Rachel, why do I need to treat my coffee grounds like an individual?”
+If you’re sighing and asking, “Why do I need to treat my coffee grounds like an individual?”

 That’s a fantastic question, friend!
 It’s about under- and over-extraction, and how your current automatic drip machine is probably causing one or the other.
 To put it in simple terms, under-extraction can lead to a salty taste to your coffee, while over-extraction can lead to a bitterness that’ll lay heavy on your tongue.

-Let’s make all of that nastiness disappear.
+Let’s make all of that unpleasantness disappear.
 First, you’ll need a few things…

 It’s a bit of a list, but it’s the kind of list that’s worth it, ya know?